Towards Accurate State Estimation: Motion Dynamics Kalman Filter for 3D Multi-Object Tracking: Second Study: Benchmark Evaluation

-Given observations (detections) of the collected objects $D_{satisfy}$ that satisfy the occlusion simulation condition, $l_{occ}$ consecutive detections have been removed from these objects based on the type of occlusion (Mid/Late).
-The detection removal is done at the middle or the end of the trajectory of the objects after passing $s_{occ}$ detections necessary for KF state estimation, as discussed earlier.
-Eventually, the remaining detections are combined with the rest of the detections, $D_{not\_satisfy}$, to form the final detections that simulate the target occlusion, either mid- or late-occlusion.\\
+Given the detections of the selected objects $D_{\text{satisfy}}$ that meet the occlusion simulation criteria, $l_{occ}$ consecutive detections are removed according to the occlusion type (mid- or late-occlusion).
+The removal is performed either from the middle or from the end of each object’s trajectory, after at least $s_{occ}$ detections have been observed to ensure reliable KF state initialization and estimation, as discussed earlier.

+Finally, the remaining detections of these objects are merged with the rest of the detections, $D_{\text{not\_satisfy}}$, to form the final detection set that simulates target occlusions, corresponding to either mid-occlusion or late-occlusion scenarios.